quidame/ansible-role-sshd_config/README.md

 Template Variables
 ------------------

-The template provided with this role also supports `sshd_config`'s options as variable names with `sshd__` as prefix, followed by the name of the option, in lowercase.
+The template provided with this role supports all `sshd_config`'s options as variable names with `sshd__` as prefix followed by the name of the option, in lowercase.
 For example:

 ```yaml